fzhang00/fzhang00.github.io/_posts/2020-10-02-Personal-Assistant-Part2.markdown

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_J4Ca43W1k0yA" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

 A step counter counts your steps.
 It's a good tool to count how much you have exercised.
-To do that, we will
+To do that, we will use the gesture **shake**

 1. Make a variable called ```step```
 2. Add event handler: On ```shake```, increase ```step``` by 1